Dutch and American citizens

 - Proof of accommodation

 - This can be either a tenancy agreement or for instance a letter from the internship organisation.
-If the internship organisation arranges housing for you (cost and accommodation) then this must be proven in writing by means of a letter
+If the organisation offering the internship arranges housing for you (cost and accommodation) then this must be proven in writing by means of a letter

 - Proof of sufficient means of existence